magicorntech/charts/README.md

 ## ⚠️ Important Notice

-**Please read `values-example.yaml` carefully before deployment.** All configuration options and their explanations are documented there.
+**Please read the configuration documentation carefully before deployment:**
+- Review `values.yaml` files in each chart directory for configuration examples
+- See the configuration section below for detailed explanations

 ## Overview